Expat Exchange

 What advice to expats in Kuala Lumpur have about housing?

 "Expats in Kuala Lumpur recommend researching the area you are interested in living in before committing to a rental agreement.
 It is important to consider the proximity to public transportation, amenities, and safety of the area.
 Additionally, it is important to be aware of the cost of living in the area and to budget accordingly.
 It is also recommended to visit the property in person before signing a lease to ensure it meets your needs.
-Finally, it is important to be aware of the local laws and regulations regarding rental agreements and to ensure that all paperwork is in order before signing," said one expat living in Kuala Lumpur.
+Finally, it is important to be aware of the local laws and regulations regarding rental agreements and to ensure that all paperwork is in order before signing," said an expat in Kuala Lumpur.

 What are medical services in Kuala Lumpur like?